dalevilla/keyword-spotting-on-mcu-based-board/index.md

 #### Model Training and Deployment via Edge Impulse
-After hyperparameter tuning, the nine models shown below were selected due to their high validation accuracy.
+After hyperparameter tuning, the top three models for each architecture (Waqar, Mosquito, and TrackWarn) was retrained on Edge Impulse.
+Edge Impulse uses Keras to train neural networks.
+However, since MCUs are restricted with their low memory and computational power.
+TensorFlow Lite for Microcontrollers is used to quantize the models.
+Using full-integer quantization significantly reduces memory usage by 62.96%.

+Proceeding to the results, shown below are the hyperparameters of the top nine performing models.
 TrackWarn Rank 1 (F1 score of .893) and Waqar Rank 2 (F1 score of
 .888) are considered as the models to be deployed.
 Comparing their F1 scores, TrackWarn Rank 1 is the better model, with percent difference of 0.56% or difference of 0.5% (as they are both percentage).
 However, considering the theoretical inference time, Waqar Rank 2 has a faster inference time, with percent difference of about 2% between the two models.
 This is where the